sbunivedu/PHP_MySQL/README.md

 ## Get Parameters from Users

 One way to send parameters to a PHP script is by appending them to the end of the URL ([GET method](https://www.w3schools.com/tags/ref_httpmethods.asp)).
-The following script ([params.php](params.php)) expects two parameters from its caller and echos them back.
+The following script (in [params.php](params.php)) expects two parameters from its caller and echos them back.

 ```php
 $first_name = $_GET["firstname"];